There is only one musician in the world who...

 Interview: John Arnold and the Weymann Jimmie Rodgers Special Model Guitar

 Compared to many luthiers, Newport, Tennessee’s John Arnold keeps a low profile (no website, no Facebook pages).
 But his role in the world of acoustic guitars cannot be underestimated: he’s one of our country’s best builders; he serves as an invaluable expert and resource on the construction of vintage Martin guitars; and he’s even supplied some pretty special Red spruce to many guitar and mandolin builders.
-When we noticed in late December 2012 that one of Arnold’s most unique creations – one of his three interpretations of the rare-as-hen’s-teeth Weymann Jimmie Rodgers Special guitar – was for sale at Guitar Gallery, we couldn’t resist asking him a bit more about these guitars.
+When we noticed in late December 2012 that one of Arnold’s most unique creations – one of his three interpretations of the rare-as-hen’s-teeth Weymann Jimmie Rodgers Special guitar – was for sale at Guitar Gallery [it has since sold], we couldn’t resist asking him a bit more about these guitars.

 Fretboard Journal: How did your re-creation of the Weymann Jimmie Rodgers Special guitar come about?